up42/docs/source/up42-blocks/data/meteomatics-weather-map.rst

 	}

 In this example, we used the ``time_series`` parameter and selected two specific time ranges.
 The variable  ``prob_precip_1h:p`` was also added.
 In this example we query for each date range in 3 hour intervals for the 4 variables specified above.
-As described previously the output format is Geotiff.
+As described previously the output format is GeoTIFF.